 Developer Note: The Work Package Created — Outbound SOAP message is used for this transaction.

-EDNAR FBR 246
+EDNAR FBR 246 (Release 2)

 DMS must trigger a status update message to EDNAR every time the Switching Schedule changes status or any of the status related field values below change.
 EDNAR must then update the NAR status based on the data received from DMS.
 EDNAR must process status messages in the correct sequence by date and time.